Skip to main content

 Hack: you can have a fake attendee asking questions to initiate that process :-)

-Another critical role that the host has is to choose that few questions that the host will reply live.
+Another critical role that the host has is to choose a few questions that the host will reply live.
 If done very well :

 • It can help you drive to another topic smoothly